What is Subutai Peer OS?¶

 Can Subutai be used as part of a larger system such as OpenStack?¶

 Sure.
 Subutai runs on anything that has resources.
 OpenStack is a virtualization and IaaS cloud management solution used mostly for private clouds on premises.
 Subutai can run on the virtual machines that OpenStack manages.

 How does Subutai protect me from cyber attacks or viruses?¶

 Subutai offers several layers of isolation between your computer and containers it rents out to tenants using your hardware.
-Snap packaging offers a degree of isolation based on apparmor and Seccomp.
-That protects the host machine running the containers of tenants.
+The host machine is protected from the containers of tenants.
 Those containers can be infected with malicious software, but they don’t have a chance to jump out of that sandbox.
 We do various other things to also make sure root in a container never maps to a privileged user in the host running them.